koskenni/beta/betaref.md

 in 1981 and later in C-language.
 Fred Karlsson has written it in InterLisp and MuLisp.
-Earlier implementations were not free and open source, so Kimmo Koskenniemi re-implemented the Beta program in Python in 2017 which is available at *https://github.com/koskenni/beta*.
+Earlier implementations were not free and open source, so Kimmo Koskenniemi re-implemented the Beta program in Python in 2017 which is free, open source and available at *https://github.com/koskenni/beta*.
+The instructions for installing it can also be found at Github, see *https://github.com/koskenni/beta/wiki*

 The formalism for Beta rules is practically identical in all implementations mentioned above.
 The subsequent discussion describes how